Incontinence

 Medications can frequently result in urinary incontinence.
 The medications most commonly associated with urinary incontinence are diuretics.
 Diuretics can be responsible for the rapid production of large amounts of urine, which can result in incontinent episodes, especially in patients with compromised mobility.
 This can be of particular concern for older adults.

-- Alpha-blockers used to treat high blood pressure can cause the muscles surrounding the bladder neck to relax, resulting in urine leakage.
+• Alpha blockers used to treat high blood pressure can cause the muscles surrounding the bladder neck to relax, resulting in urine leakage.

-- Antipsychotics, antihistamines, and tricyclic antidepressants can lead to urinary retention and overflow incontinence (involuntary leakage of a small amount of urine from an over-distended bladder).
+• Antipsychotics, antihistamines, and tricyclic antidepressants can lead to urinary retention and overflow incontinence (involuntary leakage of a small amount of urine from an overdistended bladder).

-- Calcium–channel blockers used for the treatment of high blood pressure can cause urinary retention and overflow incontinence.
+• Calcium-channel blockers used for the treatment of high blood pressure can cause urinary retention and overflow incontinence.

 STOOL IMPACTION

 Constipation can result in urinary incontinence.
 The bladder and rectum are in close proximity in the restricted space in the bony pelvis, and fecal impaction causes the bowel to become distended, leading to obstruction of the bladder neck.
-Obstruction of the bladder neck can make it difficult for the patient to urinate, causing a build-up of urine in the bladder that results in overflow incontinence.
+Obstruction of the bladder neck can make it difficult for the patient to urinate, causing a buildup of urine in the bladder that results in overflow incontinence.
 There is also a possibility that straining during bowel movements, which is common with chronic constipation, may result in weakening of the pelvic floor muscles.
-Clinicians should always inquire about bowel health in conjunction with bladder health, especially when there is an issue with urinary incontinence (WOCN, 2016).
+Clinicians should always inquire about bowel health in conjunction with bladder health, especially when there is an issue with urinary incontinence (WOCN, 2021).

 ATROPHIC URETHRITIS

 In women, urinary continence is in part dependent on coaptation of the walls of the urethra (when the urethral walls collapse together).
 The urethra in females is about 4 cm in length and made up of four layers, which supports urethral closure or coaptation.
 Diminished estrogen supplies, especially in older females, leads to dryness and thinning of the urethral tissue (atrophic urethritis), lessening coaptation and causing urinary leakage.
-Treatment with estrogen vaginal suppositories or creams can help to counteract this problem (WOCN, 2016).
+Treatment with estrogen vaginal suppositories or creams can help to counteract this problem (WOCN, 2021).

 Urge Urinary Incontinence